atchopba/scraping-jobs-web/README.md

 ![Page index](static/images/03-search.png)

-4. When you validate your search, the code goes looking for jobs on apec.fr/Indeed.fr/monster.fr.
+4. When you validate your search, the code goes looking for jobs on apec.fr/Indeed.fr/monster.fr by using a web service based on scraping-jobs.
 So you have to wait for the search to be done.
+You ought to wait at least 55s.

 ![Page index](static/images/04-search.png)